c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 Joystick
 ~~~~~~~~

 Reading the joystick is relatively simple on the C64.
-The values ​​of the
+The values of the
-Joystick 1 are in `$dc01`_ and those in joystick 2 are in`$dc00`_
+Joystick 1 are in `$dc01`_ and those in Joystick 2 are in `$dc00`_

 .. code:: asm